Stratification and rectifiability of harmonic map flows via tangent measures: Introduction

-\begin{rem} The assumptions that $ \cN $ admits neither harmonic nor quasi-harmonic $ 2 $-spheres are essential to our proofs, as they eliminate some specific tangent flows and measures.
+\end{thm} \begin{rem} The assumptions that $ \cN $ admits neither harmonic nor quasi-harmonic $ 2 $-spheres were also used in \cite{LW99}.
+They are essential to our proofs because they eliminate certain specific tangent flows and measures.
 Specifically, the absence of harmonic $ 2 $-spheres ensures that defect measures vanish in the limit, while the disappearance of quasi-harmonic $ 2 $-spheres prevents non-trivial spatially $ (n-2) $-symmetric tangent flows.

-In the static setting, the authors of \cite{NV17} established similar results for minimizers of the Dirichlet energy.
-However, since harmonic map flows lack a minimizing property, we rely on these additional conditions on $ \cN $ to achieve comparable regularity.
-Given these results from the harmonic maps, the improvement in Theorem \ref{ImprovementRegularity} is sharp. \end{rem}
+In the static setting, similar results are established in \cite{NV17} for Dirichlet energy minimizers.
+Since it is not clear how to define minimizers for harmonic map flows, we rely on these additional conditions on $ \cN $ to achieve the regularity estimate. \end{rem}